-- 1. Planning Commission Resolution #24-01 recommending the Town Council certify the Final EIR and adopt the Findings and Statement of Overriding Considerations - a.
+- 1. Town Council Resolution #24-\\\ certifying the Final EIR and adopting the Findings and Statement of Overriding Considerations - a.
 Findings and Statement of Overriding Considerations for the 2040 General Plan - 2.
-Planning Commission Resolution #24-02 recommending the Town Council adopt the 2040 General Plan - a.
-Findings
+Town Council Resolution #24- adopting the 2040 General Plan - a.
+Findings - 3.
+Planning Commission Resolutions #24-01 and #24-02, recommending the Town Council certify the Final EIR and adopt the Findings and Statement of Overriding Considerations, and recommending the Town Council adopt the 2040 General Plan - 4.
+Letters received since February 28, 2024 regarding the Final EIR